 In the previous unit we have studied the important features of Indian philosophies and the contributions of Indian educational thinkers.
-In this unit the western philosophies and the contributions of western educational thinkers are to be discussed.
-We are going to learn about the major western philosophies Naturalism, Idealism, Pragmatism, realism, Eclectism.
-We also try to understand the innovative ideas and work of some of the famous Western philosophers.
+In this unit the western philosophies and their contributions are to be discussed.
+We are going to learn about the major western philosophies such as Naturalism, Idealism, Pragmatism, realism, Eclectism.